oddjobs-maple/odd_jobs/out/README.md

 ### Notes

-Bow-whackers do not have the stat constraint that woodsmen have, because they are disallowed from shooting projectiles, and disallowed from using Soul Arrow.
+Bow-whackers do not have the stat constraint that woodsmen have (indeed, most bow-whackers have ordinary archer AP builds), because they are disallowed from shooting projectiles, and disallowed from using Soul Arrow.
 They can only deal damage by whacking monsters with their (cross)bow.

+Bow-whackers are more powerful than they might seem at first blush, partly because of Power Knock-Back, and partly because of the somewhat favorable bow-whack damage formula.

 ## Grim Reaper